AxisCommunications/axis-model-zoo/README.md

 ## How are the measures calculated?

-The [auto-test-framework](./scripts/auto-test-framework) folder holds the code for measuring the speed numbers and automating their update in the repository.
+The [auto-test-framework](./scripts/auto-test-framework) directory holds the code for measuring the speed numbers and automating their update in the repository.
 For now, the accuracy measures are not included in this pipeline.
 Apart from that, in [TODO ACCURACY](.) there is the code to measure the accuracy and [model_performance_tester.py](./scripts/model_performance_tester.py) is a script to measure the speed.

 ### Speed measure

 In the case of the automated test framework, the test is done by installing and running an ACAP in the AXIS camera.
-To know more about how it works, you can go to the [larod-test](./scripts/auto-test-framework/larod-test) folder.
+To know more about how it works, you can go to the [larod-test](./scripts/auto-test-framework/larod-test) directory.

 To get speed measures more easily, you can use the code in [model_performance_tester.py](./scripts/model_performance_tester.py).
 This script connects to the AXIS camera via SSH and uses the `larod-client` to run inferences.
 It then parses the output, which will be the mean of time the AXIS camera spent on the inferences.
 These inferences are done on randomly generated images.
 See below how to use the script: